francisco-paulino/blog/_posts/2019-02-16-additional-blog-config.md

 *"Hit" means the base unit that the Google Analytics system processes.
 A Hit may be a call to the Google Analytics system by various libraries, including, Javascript (e.g., analytics.js), Silverlight, Flash, and Mobile.
 A Hit may currently be a page view, a transaction, item, or event, social interaction, or user timing.
 Hits may also be delivered to the Google Analytics system without using one of the various libraries by other Google Analytics-supported protocols and mechanisms the Service makes available to You.*

 Once the account is created a **Google Analytics Tracking Code(GATC)** is assigned.
 We need to add this code to our configuration in order to report to the platform.
-I'm using yml configuration files and Markdown markup language so my case I added it to my *_config.yml* file:
+I'm using yaml configuration files and Markdown markup language so my case I added it to my *_config.yml* file:

 ```yaml
 # Analytics